LorenzoValentine/Procedural-Terrain-Generation/readme.md

 We doing this enhancement by according to the knowledge we have gained from the Course COMP4610 from ANU (Australian National University) in 2024 Semester 1.

-We, the authors of this extended version, have made the following changes to the original paper:
+We, the authors of this extended version, have made the following changes to the original repository:

+1. Code Frame Update:
+    - Updated the code to Visual Studio 2022 and C++20 from Visual Studio 2012.

+2. Code Optimization:

 We acknowledge that the original paper was published under the GNU All-Permissive License, and we have made sure to follow the same license for this extended version.

+To correctly use the code in this repository, please follow the instructions below:

+Please note that the original repository use the Visual Studio 2012 Solution and C++ source code.
+We have updated the code to Visual Studio 2022 and C++20.
+The code must be compiled and executed in Visual Studio 2022(MSVC), with a windows operating system.
+The code may not work on other operating systems or compilers.

+1. Compulsory Software:
+    - Windows Operating System
+    - Visual Studio 2022 with C++ Desktop Development
+    - GIS Software to open .ais file [QGIS(free, recommend), ArcGIS, etc.]

 ## Here is the original readme file from the repository